-One of the main desires that a scientists has (yes, we have wants and desires just like everyone else!) is to be recognized by other scientists.
+One of the main desires that a scientist has (yes, we have wants and desires just like everyone else!) is to be recognized by other scientists.
 I got a taste of such recognition just a couple of weeks ago.
-In early December, I participated in an invitation-only event at the Santa Fe Institute in New Mexico (SFI from now on).
+In early December (Note: This happened in December 2017), I participated in an invitation-only event at the Santa Fe Institute in New Mexico (SFI from now on).

 What is the SFI?
 I’m glad you asked.
 It is the “The world headquarters for complexity science”, nothing more, nothing less.
 For a primer on what exactly complexity science is, please go here.
 Briefly, complexity science encompasses pretty much everything, from the behavior of molecules, organisms, populations (remember my flock of birds post?), epidemics, economies, solar systems, and galaxies… and this is just a small sample of what is it about!